Glücksburg Castle: The ancestral seat of the elder line

 With the death of the childless Friedrich Heinrich Wilhelm in 1779, the older branch of the family went extinct and the Glücksburg fief went back to the Danish royal family.
-Until 1824 the wife of the last Duke, Anna Carolina used the castle as a widow's residence.
+Until 1824 the wife of the last Duke, Anna Carolina, used the castle as a widow's residence.

 The ancestral seat of the younger line

-in 1825, The Danish King Frederick VI handed over the fief and thus the castle and title to his brother-in-law Friedrich Wilhelm from the Holstein-Beck family.
+in 1825, The Danish King Frederik VI handed over the fief and thus the castle and title to his brother-in-law Friedrich Wilhelm from the Holstein-Beck family.
 Friedrich Wilhelm assisted the Danish king during the Congress of Vienna and was accordingly rewarded with the Ducal title.
 Raised in Denmark and Prussia, the new duke was a direct descendant of the palace's builder, John III.
-Together with his wife, Louise Caroline, a daughter of the ducal governor Charles von Hessen-Kassel, he founded the younger line of the House of Glücksburg.
+Together with his wife, Louise Caroline, a daughter of the ducal governor Prince Charles of Hessen-Kassel, he founded the younger line of the House of Glücksburg.
 Friedrich Wilhelm no longer lived in the castle himself; however, his wife resided here until the first Schleswig War.
 Among their ten children was the later Danish king Christian IX. – the progenitor of today's Glücksburg line on the Danish throne.

 The Danish royal family often used their relatives' castle as a summer residence.
-From 1854, King Frederick VII occasionally resided at Glücksburg, until he died childless here in 1863.
+From 1854, King Frederik VII occasionally resided at Glücksburg, until he died childless here in 1863.
 According to the London Protocol of 1852, Christian IX. of the Glücksburg line became his successor.
 Under him, the castle gained a reputation as the cradle of Europe, and the new king was often referred to as Europe's father-in-law.
-From Christian's marriage to Princess Louise of Hesse, three daughters were married into the royal houses of England and Russia: Alexandra married the later Edward VII, Dagmar the later Tsar Alexander III and the youngest daughter Thyra the Duke of Cumberland.
+From Christian's marriage to Princess Louise of Hesse-Kassel, three daughters were married into the imperial and royal houses of Hanover (and Brunswick), Russia and the United Kingdom: The youngest daughter Thyra with Ernst August, Crown Prince of Hanover, the middle Dagmar with Emperor Alexander III and elder Alexandra with King Edward VII.
 The second son became King George I of Greece and the grandson Carl became King of Norway.
 From this time forward, the House of Glücksburg is related to almost all major European dynasties.